HOME | DOING AWAY WITH THE "ISSUE" | THE SERIES/VOLUMES INDEX | EXHIBITIONS | ABOUT US | CONTACT US

 THE state and city quarantines in the United States may have been loosened due to demands to open up by a chunk of the American population even as the number of infections in the country continues to climb.
 But one thing for sure, the other half of the country's citizenry aren't taking any chances and are still practicing, as per Anthony Fauci's advice, the wearing of face masks outside.
 Let's not talk here about that other half mocking the science behind all these requirements, or the leaders leading that mockery.
 Let's limit ourselves to that half of America that continues to wear masks.
 Here's where we'll let CNN's Alaa Elassar's report come in:

-Because much like the balcony that gave an outlet for music talents to announce their presence to their multi-storeyed neighborhood (and then, via YouTube, to the world), the face mask requirement, according to Elassar, seems to be providing a wall for indigenous groups in the US, or at least a number of their members, to exhibit their groups' fabrics or fabric designs on.
+Because much like the balcony that gave an outlet for music talents to announce their presence to their multi-storeyed neighborhood (and then, via YouTube, to the world), the face mask requirement, according to Elassar, seems to be providing a wall for a number of members of indigenous groups in the US to exhibit their groups' fabrics or fabric designs on.

 As far as we know this is the first such display of indigeneity or ethnicity on the homemade face mask during this current pandemic (please correct us fast if we're wrong), thus might be temporarily regarded as another first from the American nation.
 However, it must be noted that this display also definitely demonstrates anew the fact that the US is both multicultural and "multinational," and is in fact the richer for it (just as Argentina is).
 This display definitely conflicts with the white nationalism currently ruling the US government's thrusts at the federal and many state levels, so, good job, Ms. Elassar.